made-by-pioneer/georgia-technologies/content/industries/Manufacturing and Construction.md

 +++
-description = "A robust IT system is the backbone of manufacturing and construction firms, facilitating everything from inventory and operations to financials and customer support." name = "Manufacturing and Construction" weight = 4
+description = "A reliable IT network is the backbone of manufacturing and construction firms.
+Our team can assist with everything from security to digital transformation, so you can scale operations as needed." name = "Manufacturing and Construction" weight = 4
 [page_content]